 Martin Scorsese narrates this tribute to Val Lewton, the producer of a series of memorable low-budget horror films for RKO Studios.
 Raised by his mother and his aunt, his films often included strong female characters who find themselves in difficult situations and who have to grow up quickly.
-He is best remembered for the horror films he made at RKO starting in 1940.
-Starting with only a title - his first was The Cat People - he would meticulously oversee every aspect of the film's completion.
+He is best remembered for the horror films he made at RKO starting in 1942.
+Starting with only a title - his first was Cat People (1942) - he would meticulously oversee every aspect of the film's completion.
 Although categorized as horror films, his films never showed a monster, leaving it all to the viewers imagination, assisted by music, mood and lighting.

 Did You Know?

 Val Lewton initially resisted working with Boris Karloff because he didn't want to make a "monster movie".
 However, when they did work together on The Body Snatcher, they developed a mutual respect and friendship.
 Both men knew that they had made a good film outside the bounds of the "monster movie" genre.
 See more

 All credited performers following Robert Wise are identified by a graphic or orally by the narrator.
 See more

 2 September 2007 (USA)

 Also Known As:

 Martin Scorsese Presents: Val Lewton: The Man in the Shadows